 At Pawley’s Island, Debbie also discovered Litchfield Books, an independent bookstore that devoted a special space to children and children’s books.
 An aquarium in the wall served as a window to a corner room, where parents could watch as their children explored their special niche.
 Book shelves were set at a kid-friendly height, and the brightly decorated walls displayed sea murals of colorful fish, graceful sea turtles, and smiling dolphins.
 There, Debbie felt at home finding wonderful stories to share with her children and exemplary board books with a worthiness she aspired to in her own writing: Jamberry, by Bruce Degan, The Owl and the Pussycat, by Edward Lear, illustrated by Jan Brett, and When the Elephant Walks, by Keiko Kasza.
 The welcoming space and inspirational stories at Litchfield Books* helped Debbie and her children connect with literature in very personal ways, and now she hopes her books will help other parents, grandparents, relatives, caregivers, and their children do the same.

-Debbie lives with her husband who is her partner and soulmate, their three daughters whom they homeschool, and their Cairn Terrier in Richmond, Virginia and Pawleys Island, South Carolina.
-She lives by her mantra – “We live what we create.
-We create what we live.”
+Debbie lives with her husband, their three daughters whom they homeschool, and their Cairn Terrier in Richmond, Virginia and Pawleys Island, South Carolina.
+She lives by her mantra – “We create what we live.
+We live what we create.”
 Selah!

 *Litchfield Books moved their store to a new location in 2012; therefore, sadly, for Mommy Moo Moo, the aquarium experience no longer exists except in her heart and memories.

 © 2014-18 Damara Publishing DBA Mommy Moo Moo.
 All rights reserved.